ChatScript/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 ## Build warning messages

-Build will warn you of a number of situations which, not illegal, might be mistakes.
+Build will warn you of a number of situations which, while not illegal, might be mistakes.
 It has several messages about words it doesn't recognize being used as keywords in patterns and concepts.
 You can suppress those messages by augmenting the dictionary OR just telling the system not to tell you